lauxj/agent-like-observers-ewfs/README.md

-# Local Friendliness violations with Agents on Quantum Computers [IN PROGRESS..]
+# Local Friendliness violations with Agents on Quantum Computers

 This repository contains the code and data for my master's thesis project on "Local Friendliness violations with Agents on Quantum Computers".